 San Francisco views from above

 Not surprising, there are so many fabulous places in the city that you can go to see and photograph San Francisco and the entire bay area.
 Some of these are open for the public while others may only be available to guests staying at that particular hotel.
-So if you are in the area and what to see some wonderful views of San Francisco from above, take a look at places and maybe you will be in one of these places soon.
+So if you are in the area check out these San Francisco views from above, and enjoy these cool places to hang out and capture some nice photos of the city and bay area from above.

 You take an elevator to the top floor which offers a bar lounge and amazing 360 degree views to the city below and the surrounding landscape including both bridges coming into San Francisco.
 Since the View Lounge doesn’t open up until 4pm in the afternoon it is advisable to come early and secure the best seats in the house and those are usually the ones by the window facing downtown and the Bay Bridge.
 On a clear day, you get beautiful light and sunset views into the night which is perfect for taking any photographs of the city.